Best Mutual Funds to Invest in India: A Complete Guide

 Lump sum investment involves investing a large amount at once in a mutual fund scheme.

-When to consider lump sum investments in 2025:
+When to consider lump sum investments:

 - When you have a windfall gain (bonus, inheritance, etc.)